juanbarrios/multimedia_tools/README.md

 WEBSITE
 =======

-For more info and contacts please visit my personal homepage: http://juan.cl/
+For more info and contact please visit my personal homepage: http://juan.cl/

-You may also visit the project's websites: http://metricknn.org/ and http://p-vcd.org/
+You may also visit the project's websites: http://p-vcd.org/ and http://metricknn.org/